IKOSTYUK/ikostyuk.github.io/_posts/2018-03-16-MTA-Analysis.md

 ---
 layout: default
-title: MTA Analysis!
+title: MTA Analysis
 ---

 ## Analyzing Changing MTA Subway Ridership Patterns in Downtown Brooklyn

- Downtown Brooklyn has seen an explosion in recent developments.
+ Downtown Brooklyn is seeing an explosion in recent developments.
 As real estate prices rise in tandem with adjacent luxury towers, so do hopes and regrets.

 In his piece, [Don't You Be My Neighbor](http://nymag.com/nymetro/realestate/urbandev/features/n_10289/), Colson Whitehead sums it up with his first sentence: